srcclr/test-lean/chapters/03-where-is-my-casette.md

 # Where is My Cassette?
-Mocking System Testing using Record and Playback
+Mocking System Testing using Capture and Replay

 ## Introduction